 It was a powerful driver for the industrial revolution, but it encouraged a harsh cut-throat economic jungle that resulted in dark times for the common worker.
 It left little room for compassion, altruism, or social services.
 And it took a major economic depression to correct some of those excesses.

 Again, the point that strikes me is how a theory about biology came to influence views on economics, though logically there is little connection between the two disciplines.
 It was an irrational but powerful influence.
 Somehow science bled over into culture.

 Some of the implications were that the speed at which an object moves is not absolute, but relative to the speed and position of the viewer.
-Time and space were no longer fixed but expanded and imploded based on various factors like speed and mass.
+Time and space were no longer fixed but expanded and shrunk based on various factors like speed and mass.
 There was no absolute framework for measurement.
-Everything depended on perspective.
+Everything was dependent on perspective.

 While Einstein was only attempting to explain various physical phenomenon, it wasn't long before his ideas percolated over into culture once again.
 This time, in the area of morality and ethics.
 The idea of an absolute right and wrong became replaced with the belief everything was situational, dependent on circumstances and perspective.
 And it led to decades of massive social upheaval.

 Absolute truth was replaced with moral relativism, the idea right and wrong hinged on personal perspective and opinion only.
 Few questioned whether a physics theory about the speed of light should have the impact on ethics it did.
 The connection was illogical.
 But once again, the science strangely and imperceptibly permeated the thinking of multitudes.